PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation.rst

         simVision.addCamera(simCam, cameratrans);

 Next targets must be added to the vision system.
-I have added the default targets from the AprilTagFields object.
-This can throw and exception to so for now we lazily catch it.
+The default targets from the AprilTagFields object are added.
+This can throw an exception if it fails to load the json so the code must catch and take any needed actions.

 .. tab-set-code::
    .. code-block:: java